actions/importer-labs/circle_ci/2-audit.md

 - ./.github/actions/greeting: **1**
 ```

-Here are some key terms in the "Build steps" section in the above example:
+Here are some key terms that can appear in "Build steps" section:

 - A __known__ build step is a step that was automatically converted to an equivalent action.
 - An __unknown__ build step is a step that was not automatically converted to an equivalent action.